-Internally fired locomotives are fitted with our 'FG' type gas burner, which is set up and fully tested at the factory.
+This locomotive is fitted with our 'FG' type gas burner, which is set up and fully tested at the factory.
 This system is designed for use with Butane or Iso-Butane gas.
 Mixed gasses, i.e. Butane with a proportion of Propane mixed in, are available, and may be used if straight Butane is unavailable.
 These come in a variety of mixes ranging from 90/10 to 60/40 with one of the most common being 70/30.
 The figures refer to the proportions of the mix i.e. 70/30 contains 70% butane and 30% propane.

 If using mixed gasses, always choose the one with the largest proportion of butane.
 The addition of propane slightly alters the gasses properties.
 This can make the burner a little more difficult to light when cold or after filling the gas tank.
 Always open the regulator very slowly when lighting, and only just sufficient for ignition to take place.
 Opening too much too soon may extinguish the flame until the burner reaches normal operating temperature.

-The tiny jet in these units can become blocked, or partially occluded by small particles of dirt making the burner difficult to light, burn weakly at normal operating temperatures\, burn in the smokebox or fail completely. (\ On very cold days, a burner may start off burning weakly due to the temperature of the gas but should increase to its normal level as the engine warms up.
+The tiny jet in these units can become blocked by small particles of dirt making the burner difficult to light, burn weakly at normal operating temperatures\, burn in the smokebox or fail completely.
+If any of these should happen, clean out the jet as follows.(\ On very cold days, a burner may start off burning weakly due to the temperature of the gas but should increase to its normal level as the engine warms up.
 This is quite normal).
+Carefully, disconnect the gas pipe from the gas jet holder using a 2BA spanner.